niklashigi/refined-prime-video/README.md

 > Browser extension that simplifies the Amazon Prime Video interface and adds useful features

-*Amazon Prime Video* is great but its interface is cluttered and it lacks features that series enthusiast would like to have.
+*Amazon Prime Video* is great but its interface is cluttered and it lacks features that series enthusiasts would like to have.
 So, inspired by the [Refined GitHub](https://github.com/sindresorhus/refined-github) browser extension which improves the user experience on GitHub, I decided to create my own browser extension that does the same thing for Prime Video.

 **Note:** This extension was created to enhance the country-specific *Prime Video* sites like amazon.de/video.
 If you are using primevideo.com, you're fortunate: You don't *need* this extension.